 Starting to care for your dog's mobility early is no different.
 It is like the savings account with great interest!

-My dog Skai is now 15 and I am grateful that he is the most mobile and playful 15-year-old I have seen in my 28 years of being a veterinarian.
+When my dog Skai was 15, he was the most mobile and playful 15-year-old I have seen in my 28 years of being a veterinarian.